JustWhit3/useful-guides/ROOT/Installation/MacOS.md

 ```shell
 root
 ```
-If the framework has been installed you should see something like this:
+If the framework has been installed correctly you should see something like this in the command prompt:
 ```shell
    ------------------------------------------------------------------
   | Welcome to ROOT 6.20/02                        https://root.cern |